0xLet/SwiftUIKit/documentation/Navigate.md

   - title: Title of the UIAlertController
   - message: Message of the UIAlertController
-  - withactions: Array of action objects to be added to the Alert
+  - withactions: Array of action objects to be added to the Alert (Default: \[\])
   - secondsToPersist: Amount of seconds the Alert should show before dismissing itself
-  - closure: A closure that is passed the UIAlertController before presenting it
+  - closure: A closure that is passed the UIAlertController before presenting it (Default: nil)

 ### `actionSheet(title:message:withActions:_:)`